lit/lit.dev/packages/lit-dev-content/site/guide/releases/upgrade.md

 import {LitElement, html} from `lit`;
 ```

-Although the `lit-element@^3` and `lit-html@^2` packages should be largely backward-compatible, we recommend updating to the `lit` package as this will be preferred and well-documented way to use Lit going forward.
+Although the `lit-element@^3` and `lit-html@^2` packages should be largely backward-compatible, we recommend updating to the `lit` package as the other packages are moving towards eventual deprecation.

 ### Update decorator imports